Skip to main content

 • Tackling cultural and racist discrimination and xenophobia.

-Under law 4415/2016, these schools may operate as experimental intercultural education schools.
-They pursue collaborations with higher education institutes (HEIs).
+Under l.
+4415/2016, these schools may operate as experimental intercultural education schools.
+They pursue collaborations with higher education institutes ( AEI).

-They implement experimental research and innovative educational programmes related to intercultural education and tackling social exclusion regardless of race or cultural background.
-Curricula and teaching methods are implemented in the manner of the existing experimental schools.
+They implement experimental research and innovative educational programs related to intercultural education and tackling social exclusion regardless of race or cultural background.
+Curricula and teaching methods are applied as in the existing experimental schools.

 Second chance schools

-Scholeia defteris efkairias (second chance schools) have been established under law 2525/1997.
+Second chance schools (Scholeia defteris efkairiashave been established under l.
+2525/1997.
 They provide flexible education services for school-leaving adults who wish to resume their studies and obtain a certificate equivalent to the school leaving certificate awarded by gymnasia.

 In order to be eligible to enroll at second chance schools, students must be at least 18 years of age or will become 18 on or before 31 December of the current school year.
 They must also have completed primary education.